 Akira is what we would call a ride or die chick in hip circles.
 She stops at nothing to support Tetsuo to the point of fawning over him as if he were a puppy.
 Together they make for an adorable couple with great chemistry.
 These two are surrounded by side characters that help add nuance to the story, and others conflict that would enter spoiler territory to reveal.

 Appropriate for a manga concerning art, the artwork is some of the best I've ever laid eyes on.
 Every single detail of a character's mannerisms and expressions are well drawn to the point where words aren't required to understand this story.
 Do make note of the seinen tag - this is an explicit adult romance in every sense of the word.
 There's lots of sex, appropriately so in order to properly convey the extent of a loving adult romance.

 Yoshida Motoi same mangaka who brought us Koi Kaze - a controversial story concerning a sibling love.
 Natsu No Zenjitsu is considerably less dire than that story, but do be warned it does carry the a similar level of emotional weight especially towards the end.
 This is not a story full of glitter and sunshine, nor should it be.

-Natsu No Zenjitsu is a hidden gem in the manga community that deserves a far bigger audience than it has.
+Natsu No Zenjitsu is somewhat of a hidden gem in the manga community that deserves a far bigger audience than it has.
 I'd encourage more people to give this a try and follow the journey of an artist coming to grips with who he is and what he really wants out of life.